Xlient/Digital-Scanner/README.md

 # How to Get Started locally
 - Clone this repo
-- set Build to x64
+- Open in Visual Studio and set Build to x64
 - Run Application